 Self-expiring, disposable or temporary emails have been around for some time and are quite useful for quickly joining a website that forces its users to register before they can see the content or participate.
 Disposable Websites on the other hand is a concept that I never heard before.

 Create a website that is valid for a maximum of 90 days before it expires and gets deleted.
-The basic editor gives the user some options to add tables, links, images and paragraphs.
+The basic editor gives you some options like adding tables, links, images and text paragraphs.
 What puzzles me at the moment is the use of such a service.
 The only use that comes to my mind would be a temporary homepage for a project that is also expiring after 90 days.

 The option to issue editor keys to friends to give them edit rights as well seems to point in that direction.
 It is furthermore possible to set the expiration time of the homepage to an earlier date.
 The maximum however is 90 days.